 Note: The financial aid process and most types of financial aid awards are regulated by the federal and state governments.
-Therefore, the financial aid information contained in the university catalog and this handbook is subject to change at any time.
+Therefore, the financial aid information contained in this catalog is subject to change at any time.
 For much more detailed information about the financial aid process, awards, etc., and the most current information, it is advised that you refer to the OSFA Web site.